-The financial statements of ZIOPHARM Oncology, Inc. as of December 31, 2006 and 2005, and for each of the years in the three year period then ended and the period from inception (September 9, 2003) through December 31, 2006 included in this prospectus, have been included herein in reliance on the report, dated February 6, 2007, of Vitale Caturano & Company, Ltd., independent registered public accounting firm, given on the authority of that firm as experts in auditing and accounting.
+The balance sheets of ZIOPHARM Oncology, Inc. as of December 31, 2008 and 2007 and the related statements of operations, changes in convertible preferred stock and stockholders' equity (deficit) and cash flows for each of the years in the three-year period ended December 31, 2008 and for the period from September 9, 2003 (date of inception) through December 31, 2008, incorporated by reference into the registration statement of which this prospectus is a part, have been included herein in reliance on the report, dated March 16, 2009, of Vitale, Caturano & Company, P.C., (whose name has been changed to Caturano and Company, P.C. effective May 1, 2009) independent registered public accounting firm, given on the authority of that firm as experts in auditing and accounting.